 - ‘and will keep secret all Matters committed and revealed unto you, or that shall be treated of secretly in Council’

 - ‘You will to your uttermost bear Faith and Allegiance unto the Queen’s Majesty; and will assist and defend all Jurisdictions, Pre-eminences, and Authorities, granted to Her Majesty, and annexed to the Crown by Acts of Parliament’

-Currently there as many Privy Councillors sworn to such secrecy and allegiance to the monarch as there are elected members of parliament i.e. 600.
+Currently there as many Privy Councillors sworn to such secrecy and allegiance to the monarch as there are elected members of parliament i.e. 700.
 Many Privy Councillors are in fact also serving members of parliament who are supposed to serve their constituents.
 All members of the British cabinet are Privy Councillors.

 The Privy Council – we are told – is merely an advisory body to the monarch.

 Why would a ‘constitutional’ monarch need so many ‘advisors’ and why would their advice have to be secret?